Collective dynamics in holographic fractonic solids: Introduction

 During the past few decades, the AdS/CFT correspondence, or holographic duality, has become a powerful tool for tackling real-time dynamics of strongly correlated many-body systems \cite{Ammon_Erdmenger_2015,Baggioli:2019rr,Maldacena:1997re,Witten:1998qj}.
 This approach has proven to be particularly powerful in condensed matter physics, especially for understanding exotic phases of matter where traditional perturbative methods fail \cite{Hartnoll:2016apf,Zaanen_Liu_Sun_Schalm_2015}.
 A key point for modeling properties of solids is to break the translational symmetry spontaneously.
 Among the various holographic systems implementing this symmetry breaking pattern, the holographic axion model stands out as perhaps the most economical.
 For a detailed review of this model, one can refer to \cite{Baggioli:2021xuv}.

 Inspired by recent theoretical developments, especially the hydrodynamic studies of collective modes in \cite{Jain:2024ngx,Glodkowski:2025tnv,Stahl:2023prt} and the holographic subdiffusion model in \cite{Ganesan:2020wvm}, we investigate the collective dynamics of fractonic solids through a generalized holographic axion model coupled with monopole and crystal-dipole gauge fields in the bulk.
-In particular, we focus on the intricate interaction among the fracton, the energy-momentum tensor, and the acoustic phonons in solid systems.
+In particular, we focus on the intricate interplay among the subdiffusive collective mode, energy-momentum fluctuations, and acoustic phonons in solid systems.

 To begin with, we review the effective theory formulation of fractonic solids.
 In the framework of effective field theory (EFT), the low-energy dynamics of a solid can be described by introducing a set of scalar fields $\{\phi^I,\,I=1,2,\dots,d\}$, which serve as co-moving coordinates for the constituent elements of the solid.
 In the equilibrium state, their vacuum expectation values are linearly dependent on the spatial coordinates \cite{Nicolis:2013lma},